saurabhmandlik/Object-detection/README.md

     VISO_TYPE = 0

+## Ground test

+Go to misssion planner software and click on the connect button (upper right part of the window) with having baudrate 57600.

 ### Steps to do on Linux Platform

-We have to run three main nodes on 3 seperated terminal of RPi.
+We have to run three main nodes at the same time on 3 seperated terminal of RPi.

     1. RealSense camera node:
     - roslaunch rs_continous.launch